jason-e/rngfix/README.md

 Nothing this plugin does is impossible otherwise -- it just keeps random chance from mattering.

+CSS and CS:GO are currently supported.
+Support for additional games may be added in the future.

 ## Dependencies

 * **SourceMod 1.10 - Build 6326 or newer** - The trigger jumping fix makes use of ray trace functionality added to SourceMod in in August 2018.